-The primary target for scientific researches about cannabis has been on two essential compounds, which are Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
+The primary target for scientific research about cannabis has been on two essential compounds, which are Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
 In the fight against coronavirus, CBD oils and extracts have shown very positive effects.

 What Is CBD Oil Good For?

-Do you know what is CBD oil is good for?
+Do you know what CBD oil is good for?
 Indications from various scientific researches show that CBD oils possess a wide array of benefits that have the prospects to contain and alleviate some complicated conditions.
 Studies link Cannabidiol oils to the following benefits:

 - Reducing seizure (epilepsy) frequency and effects for patients with Dravet and Gastant syndrome